mautic/developer-documentation-new/docs/components/tracking_script.rst

 ``onValidateEnd(formValid)``
 ============================

-Called after all form validations are complete - either the default validations and/or the ``onValidate`` callback - and before the form gets submitted.
+Called after all Form validations are complete - either the default validations and/or the ``onValidate`` callback - and before submitting the Form.
 Receives ``formValid`` to determine if the form is valid.

 If this callback returns ``False`` then this prevents submitting the form.